mh250229/Emerald_2_0_CCM_Configuration/Sales/Tendering.md

 #### Configuring an InComm Tender

+**Note:**
+Currently Emerald supports purchase/activation of InComm Gift Cards.
+Reloading of InComm Gift Cards will be supported in future releases.

 1. Browse to Sales/Tendering/Tender.
 2. Click **+Add Tender**.
 3. In the **Tender Code** enter the Tender Code Id.